 We then visited the Australian Venom Zoo which also serves as harvesting station for spider, scorpion and snake venom.
 The dungeon-like facility showed some of the most venomous snakes of Australia, and the world, on display.
 One of the harmless snakes was trained to be carried around the neck by tourists.

 On our way back, we used the Kuranda Scenic Rail—a historical railway line established in 1891.
-But before we boarded the train, I had my drone explore the river near the Kuranda Railway Station.
+But before we boarded the train, I had my drone explore the Barron River near the Kuranda Railway Station.

 On our departure day, we visited the Cairns Botanic Garden with its unbelievable diversity of tropical plants.
 We saw many heliconias, cacti, orchids, bromelia and tropical trees, such as Teak with huge leaves.